-A bypass type hood with an airfoil and sash is often the hood of choice used to remove vapors, fumes, particulates, or gases generated by chemical reactions in teaching and research laboratories involving acids, organic solvents, and radioactive materials.
+A bypass type hood (eg. High performance) with an airfoil and sash is often the hood of choice used to remove vapors, fumes, particulates, or gases generated by chemical reactions in teaching and research laboratories involving acids, organic solvents, and radioactive materials.
 A stainless steel interior may be specified for radiation work in this type hood.